 Clinical Lessons: In the setting of a prolactin secreting micro-adenoma, galactorrhea in a male is highly unusual.
 This case highlights the importance of recognizing that the unique medical and surgical characteristics of male to female transgender patients can lead to hyper-prolactinemia and galactorrhea.

 Reference: Reisman T, Goldstein Z. Case report: induced lactation in a transgender woman.
 Transgender Health.
 2018;3(1):24-26.

-Dr. Christine McGinn induced a pseudopregnancy and breastfed her twins with her cisgender lesbian partner.
+Dr. Christine McGinn is a transgender woman and well-known surgeon in Pennsylvania who performs gender-affirming surgeries for transgender people.
+When she had children with her cisgender female partner, McGinn induced a hormonal pseudopregnancy in herself and her and her partner breastfed their twins together.
 This was described in the media, including in books and television.
-Dr. McGinn’s case was never formally published as a case report in the scientific literature however.
+McGinn’s case was never formally published as a case report in the scientific literature however.

 Dr. Christine McGinn is a surgeon, a mother of two, a backup flight surgeon for the space shuttle progarm, and a transgender woman.
 As a man, she saved her sperm before transition; ten years later she used that sperm to have children with her partner Lisa.
 The two of them are both biological mothers of their son and daughter, and each mother was able to breast-feed the twins.
 I sat down with Christine at her office in New Hope, Pennsylvania, on a hot summer day in 2011.